-SDHSAA Goal Update- August 12-13, 2020
+SDHSAA Goal Update- August 2021

 Goal # Goal Items Completed Items Remaining/In-Progress Est. Completion Date 1.)
-Simplify and articulate the SDHSAA mission, vision, and beliefs statements Internal review of the statement November of 2020 Draft revisions, solicit input from a random swath of the membership Prepare revisions for board review Goal # Goal Items Completed Itoms Pomaining/In Progress Est Completion Date GUal # Goal items completed Items Remaining/In-Progress est. Completion Date 2.)
-Study and make recommendations on changes to management fees and new revenue, to include a bid process for SDHSAA state events, set fees for Sub-state contests, and exploring new revenue streams with the goal of increasing costs paid to host sites for state events.
-Review state event bid process documents from neighboring states Present a state event bid model for Board deliberation June of 2021 Analyze minimum bid costs for different events.
-Present standardized sub- state expenses for different sports Review sub-state expenses to look for norms and exceptions
+Study and make recommendations on changes to management fees and new revenue, to include a bid process for SDHSAA state events, set fees for Sub-state contests, and exploring new revenue streams with the goal of Review state event bid process documents from neighboring states Present a state event bid model for Board deliberation June of 2022 Analyze minimum bid costs for different events.
+Present standardized sub- state expenses for different sports Review sub-state expenses to look for norms and exceptions Consider economic impact study to engage Chambers of Commerce Secure merchandise contract with the intent of distributing income in the form of state event management fees Develop new state event management fees with merchandise contract income